dpnrlz/mint-c-replicator/README.md

 ### Steps

 1. Prepare your "backup" source files and copy them e.g. to a USB (see the .sh scripts for examples).
-    * Dot files, dot directories, list of software & (python) packages, locale file, dconf backup (`dconf dump / > dconf-settings.ini`), and .sh scripts.
+    * Dot files, dot directories, list of software & (Python) packages, locale file, dconf backup (`dconf dump / > dconf-settings.ini`), and .sh scripts.

 2. Do the new Mint install on the new computer.